AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 There are exceptional cases, such as if you provide Managed Service on Azure, the Aviatrix Companion Gateway requires manual subscription.

-To subscribe manually, follow the steps in `this doc <http://docs.aviatrix.com/HowTos/CompanionGateway.html>`__ to subscribe.
+To subscribe manually, follow the steps in `this doc <http://docs.aviatrix.com/HowTos/CompanionGateway.html>`__.

 Launching the Controller
 ==============================